jrcain-usgs/asc-public-docs/docs/getting-started/using-ale/isd-generate.md

     1.  `cd` into you spice folder, the folder you have or will set as `$ALESPICEROOT`.

     1. Build the `wget` command.
-        1. Start with this base command:
+        1. Starting with this base command...
+(Don't run it yet!)
             `wget -m -nH --cut-dirs=5 -R 'index.html*'`

-        1.  then add the url:
+        1.  add the url...
             `-nv https://naif.jpl.nasa.gov/pub/naif/pds/data/clem1-l-spice-6-v1.0/`

-        1.  filter by the directory path (last half of url):
+        1.  then filter by the directory path (last half of url)...
             `-I pub/naif/pds/data/clem1-l-spice-6-v1.0/`

-        1.  and download into this folder (just the folder at the end of the url):
+        1.  and download into this folder (just the folder at the end of the url).
             `-P clem1-l-spice-6-v1.0/`

     1. Run the complete wget command: